-The Dream of a Robot Vacuum for Stairs: What’s Really Possible?
+Robot Vacuum for Stairs: What’s Possible in 2026?

 Why Robot Vacuums Don’t Climb Stairs (Yet)